Espresso-Aficionados/website/manufacturers/uniterra/nomad.md

 ### Gasket

 I had my Nomad's gasket fall off in my first week of ownership.
-I asked Curt about if this was normal.
+I asked Uniterra about if this was normal.

 "The upper basket O-Ring is silicone.
 Replacements are available, usually they remain in place."